Skip to main content

 What you should know about two-factor authentication and why we implemented it at Greenly

-Two-factor authentication (2FA or TFA) is the technical term for the process of requiring a user to verify their identity in two unique ways before granting access to the system.
+Two-factor authentication (2FA or TFA) is a technical term that refers to the process of requiring a user to verify their identity in two unique ways before granting access to a system.

-Users are typically accustomed to authentication systems that require them to provide a unique identifier such as an email address, username, or phone number, and a password or PIN to access the system.
+Users are typically accustomed to authentication systems that ask them to provide a unique identifier, such as an email address, username, or phone number, along with a password to access the system.

-A system based on a single authentication factor can unfortunately be vulnerable since users often tend to use the same one to gain access to multiple systems.
+Unfortunately, systems relying on a single authentication factor can be vulnerable, as users often use the same identifier across multiple systems.

-With practices such as phishing, which are becoming more and more common and elaborated, the integrity of a password can be compromised very quickly.
+With increasingly frequent and sophisticated practices such as phishing, the integrity of a password can be compromised very quickly.

-The purpose of these many processes is to provide users with additional security and thus limit the loss and theft of personal data.
+The purpose of this process is to provide users with additional security and thus limit the loss and theft of data.

-Even if a password were to be compromised, it is not possible to log in without knowing the nature of the second factor used and without having access to it.
+Even if a password were to be compromised, it is impossible to log in without knowing the nature of the second factor used and without having access to it.

 Why did you implement 2FA?